MillenniumFalcon1097/auto-BIT-WEB/readme.md

 **Note**: The current script only works in Ubuntu.
 Another version for Windows is under construction.

 ## Prerequisites
-- Ubuntu LTS with native FireFox installed
+- Ubuntu LTS with native FireFox Browser installed
 - Python 3.x